Made for Big Days

 Targhee Pack Design

 The Targhee FT 35 is a traditional top loader with a large opening and extendable volume to meet the demands of gear-intensive missions.
-FT stands for FastTrack, which is a ski carry system that lets you strap on your skis without removing the pack (more on this below).
+FT stands for FastTrack, a ski carry system that lets you strap your skis on without removing the pack (more on this below).

 The overall feel of the Targhee FT is trim and comfortable, albeit with a relatively tall profile.
 The suspension and overall build benefit from Gregory’s years of quality pack design.
 It rides snug to the body, and quality materials give it a solid, adventure-worthy feel.